beerush-id/reactor/README.md

 # `@beerush/reactor`

+> For a summary of the most recent changes, please see [changelog.md](https://github.com/beerush-id/reactor/tree/main/changelog.md).

 Reactor is a Javascript Proxy helper to transform any object/array into a reactive object/array, recursively!

 For example, in Svelte, instead doing `todo.done = true; todos = todos;` we can simply